lakejs/lake-docs/reference/nodes.md

 ### css()

-Returns the value of the given CSS property of the first node, or sets the values of CSS properties on all nodes.
+Returns the value of the given CSS property of the first node, or sets the values of CSS properties for all elements.

 * Parameters: